 At the conclusion of the performance audit, we prepared a preliminary report of findings and a written analysis of proposed recommendations in draft form.
-This preliminary report and analysis was presented to the School System's representative(s).
-After obtaining and incorporating management comments in our report and upon completion of the presentation and review of the report and analysis by the School System's representative(s), we provided a public report of the results of the annual performance audit.
+This preliminary report and analysis was presented to the School System's representative.
+After obtaining and incorporating management comments in our report and upon completion of the presentation and review of the report and analysis by the School System's representative, we provided a public report of the results of the annual performance audit.

-Audit Results and Management Comments
+Audit Results

-Based on the results of our audit, we conclude that the Thomas County School System's 2008 SPLOST Program is operating in compliance with all applicable laws and regulations, the referendum approved by the County's citizens, and industry best practices.
+Based on the results of our audit, we conclude that the Thomas County School System's 2008 and 2013 SPLOST Programs are operating in compliance with all applicable laws and regulations, the referendums approved by the County's citizens, and industry best practices.
 The following are the specific results of our audit: